dli85/ImageProcessingProgram/README.md

 ## Program Description

 This is an application to process images.
+It supports many commands that can do certain

 ## Design Overview
 ### MVC Design